nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitPull.md

 `git pull --ff-only` will fail if the branches have diverged.

-`git pull --no-rebase` will perform a merge if the branches have diverged.
+`git pull --no-rebase` will perform a merge if the branches have diverged (this is the default).

 `git pull --rebase` will perform a rebase if the branches have diverged.